 The Focus Growth Fund managers are “willing to go wherever their best stock ideas take them,” Morningstar Inc.’s Janet Yang wrote in a July 17 report, adding that Lynch’s team is one of the “crown jewels” at Morgan Stanley Investment Management.
 They pay little heed to the sector weightings within their funds’ benchmarks, Yang said.
 Chicago-based Morningstar gave Morgan Stanley Focus Growth a gold rating, the research firm’s highest ranking, and said the fund generated an annualized gain of 6.2 percent since Lynch took over in mid-2004, compared with an average of 3.7 percent for its peers.

 Lynch’s team favors companies with unique business models and sustainable competitive advantages that the funds can “own for the long term,” according to Morningstar.
 The funds run by Lynch sold at least some of their Facebook shares after the IPO, SEC filings and data provided by Morningstar show.

-The Morgan Stanley Focus Growth fund’s Facebook Class A holding declined to 2.1 million shares as of June 30 from the 2.81 million purchased in the prior month’s offering, according to its most recent shareholder report (AMOAX).
+The Morgan Stanley Focus Growth fund’s Facebook Class A holding declined to 2.1 million shares as of June 30 from the 2.81 million purchased in the prior month’s offering, according to its most recent shareholder report (AMOAX:US).
 The stake held by the Morgan Stanley Institutional Fund’s Growth Portfolio declined to 889,238 shares as of June 30 from the 1.53 million acquired in Facebook’s IPO.